 Subjects and Methods

-In reporting the pilot trial methods and findings we referred to the TiDIER checklist (Hoffmann et al., 2014).
+In reporting the pilot trial methods and findings we referred to the TIDieR checklist which provides a template for intervention description and replication (Hoffmann et al., 2014).
 Feasibility of the study design was assessed with reference to ADePT framework (Bugge C et al, 2013).

 Design, setting and subjects